A lot of people are stuck in shame, despair and disgust over their sexual sins that they have been engaging in for years.

-On the surface they look like very distasteful behaviours, but it is always deeper than you may realize.
+On the surface they look like very distasteful behaviors, but it is always deeper than you may realize.

 Even before her toxic relationship, sister Heba did not feel good about herself.
 She felt valueless since the age of 10.
 She was often teased and bullied at school and by her older brother.
 In addition to that, she was born with a medical condition that affected her and her family dynamics.